neftjs/neft/index.coffee.md

 			# set properties
 			if optsProps
 				for obj in objects
-					for key, value of obj
-						defObjProp obj, key, value
+					for key, value of obj when obj.hasOwnProperty key # TODO rethink db bug defObjProp obj, key, value

 			# set protos